-Every currency has its own identifier, some using a currency symbol and others using an ISO code.
-Today, people use 161 officially recognized currencies and around 180 currencies worldwide.
-Each currency has its unique currency symbol or ISO code.
+Every currency has its own identifier, some using a currency code symbol and others using an ISO code.
+Today, 161 officially recognized currencies and around 180 currencies are used worldwide, each with its unique currency symbol or ISO code.

 Importance of Currency Symbols in B2B Trade